Engee documentation

 Input

-In — signal input to the
+# In1 — signal input to the subsystem

-scalar | vector | matrix
+scalar | vector | the matrix

 Block placement In1 the subsystem adds an external input port to the block Subsystem.
-The port label matches the block name In1.
+The port label matches the block name.
+In1.

 Use blocks In1 to receive signals from the local environment.

-Data types: Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Bool
+Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Bool

 Output

-Out — output signal from the
+# Out1 — the output signal from the subsystem

-scalar | vector | matrix
+scalar | vector | the matrix

 Block placement Out1 the subsystem adds an output port from the block Subsystem.
-The port label matches the block name Out1.
+The port label matches the block name.
+Out1.

 Use blocks Out1 to send signals to the local environment.

-Data types: Float64
+Float64

 Parameters